 Terrazzo is a composite material that uses chips of marble, quartz, granite, glass, or other material.
 These chips blend together with a cementitious binder, polymeric binder, or a combination of both.

 Originally, it was poured in place or precast, which was a complicated and labor-intensive process.
 Polymer-based terrazzo originated in the 1970s, and this thin-set process remains the most common commercial terrazzo flooring choice.
 This epoxy base process offers many differences from the original options, including a durable and impermeable finish that is less likely to crack, and a wide array of color options or custom designs for any commercial or industrial indoor flooring solution.

 - Resistant to mold, bacteria, and spills

 - Environmentally friendly

 - Easy to clean and maintain

-While terrazzo can take a little more time to install than other options, flooring repairs and replacement will not be required for many years.
+While it takes a little more time to install than other options, you won’t need flooring repairs and replacement for many years.